Select Page

 Breast Implant Complications: Capsular Contracture and Other Common Concerns

-In this video, Paramus plastic surgeon Dr. Gary D. Breslow answers some frequently asked questions on breast implant complications, and dispels several myths regarding health problems that may arise following breast augmentation surgery in Paramus, NJ.
+In this video, Paramus plastic surgeon Dr. Gary D. Breslow answers some frequently asked questions on breast implant complications, and dispels several myths regarding health problems that may arise following breast augmentation surgery.
 Read the full transcription below.

 Breast augmentation is surgery, so there are real risks.

-There’s always a risk that you can be too large or too small, which is why trying on sizers beforehand and having an in-depth discussion with the surgeon as to which breast size you’re interested in having done is important.
+• There’s always a risk that the implant ends up too large or too small, which is why trying on sizers beforehand and having an in-depth discussion with the surgeon as to which breast size you’re interested in having done is important.

-There’s also a risk of implant malposition – they can either be too high, or end up “bottoming out”.
+• There’s also a risk of implant malposition: The implant can either be too high, or end up “bottoming out”.
 They can also end up too close together or too wide, depending upon how the pocket was created.

-You can have changes in sensation to the breast itself, and/or to the nipple.
-When that happens it’s ususally transient, which means that sensation comes back, but sometimes it does not.
+• You can have changes in sensation to the breast itself, and/or to the nipple.
+When that happens it’s usually transient—which means that sensation comes back.
+But sometimes, in rare cases, it does not.

 When you place the implant over the muscle it tends to be much more common, which is why we almost exclusively go under the muscle when we perform the procedure.